SBEVSL/sbevsl_migrated/ConMOL/readme.txt

 characters as -ord(ch) to avoid a conflict with tokens when unicode characters are used in an identifier.

 Note:  The update for the RGB parse is not yet complete.
-I
+The major remaining problem seems to be that the color is not being applied just to the current selection, but to more of the molecule

 25 April 2008 -- SM (integrated by HJB)